beameio/beame-insta-ssl/README.md

 Yes.
 If you use it for phishing we will blacklist it and revoke your cert.

-# How do I begin using the beame-insta-ssl?
+# Commands for using beame-insta-ssl:

+Step 1: Register by email https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl

-	sudo npm install -g https://github.com/beameio/beame-insta-ssl.git
+Step 2: Run	`npm install -g beame-insta-ssl`

-then please go visit https://ypxf72akb6onjvrq.ohkv8odznwh5jpwm.v1.p.beameio.net/insta-ssl

-You will receive an email message with a special command.
-Please run the command, and beame-insta-ssl will obtain your very own beame hostname, and issue a valid public certificate for it.
+Step 3: Run the command in your email registration confirmation. beame-insta-ssl will obtain your very own beame hostname, and issue a valid public certificate for it.

-Once the certificate is ready, you can start using your tunnel.
+The certificate will be ready in moments and you can start using your tunnel right away.

 Sample command for bringing up a tunnel:

 	beame-insta-ssl tunnel 8008 http